itsjoshuagraves/digitalgarden/content/log/2023-10-28/index.md

 Misc thoughts:
 - You can’t trust what you don’t test.
 - If you’re fearing rejection, you can either risk it and try or guarantee it by not trying.
 - There are two forms of rejection.
-The first is trying and failing, rejection is not guaranteed here.
-The second is doing nothing, which ensures rejection by default.
+The first comes from taking a risk and failing.
+The other occurs when one takes no risks at all, guaranteeing the rejection.
 - Don't confuse the description of a thing with the thing itself.
 Maps aren't the terrain, menus aren't the meal.